Customer small business financing solutions delivered through a single, online application.

 While the result of an ACH transaction is similar to writing a check, the process is different.

 Before banks are contacted, authorization must be provided by the people involved.
 To receive a direct deposit as an employee, for example, you must sign an agreement with your employer.
 To pay a bill through ACH, you must authorize the transaction first.
-Oftentimes, you agree to the transaction once, then the direct deposits or automatic payments continue until you want them to stop.
+Oftentimes, you agree to the transaction once, and then the direct deposits or automatic payments continue until you want them to stop.

 In all ACH transactions, instructions are sent from an originating depository financial institution (ODFI) to a receiving depository financial institution (RDFI), which are usually both banks—sometimes even the same bank.
-The instructions from ODFI can be to either request or deliver money.
+The instructions from the ODFI can be to either request or deliver money.

 If an employee agrees to be paid through direct deposit, the employer’s bank is the ODFI in this instance.
 The employer shows the ODFI that the employee approved the transaction.
 The ODFI verifies this information and submits it to the ACH network.
 The ACH network routes the transaction to the RDFI of the employee.
 The RDFI makes the money available by crediting it to the employee’s bank account; at the same time, the ODFI is debiting money out of the employer’s bank account.
 Finally, the ACH network settles the transaction with both banks.